null

 • Approximately ¼ inch long with a flat, oval-shaped body (about the same size and shape of an apple seed)

-• Young bed bugs (nymphs) will look the same as adults, but smaller and lighter in color.
+• Young bed bugs (nymphs) will look similar to adults, but smaller and lighter in color.

 How to Control Bed Bugs

-Bed bugs can be hard to control and requires a multi-pronged approach.
-Use these tips to kill bed bugs in any area of your home.
+Bed bugs can be hard to control and require a multi-pronged approach.
+Use these tips to kill bed bugs in your home.

 For more in-depth information, check out How to Get Rid of Bed Bugs.

-If your bed bug problem is substantial, you may feel more comfortable with professional treatment.
+When your bed bug problem is substantial, it may be best to contact a professional for treatment.
 If you rent your home, contact your landlord about having the property treated for bed bugs.
 Be sure that adjacent apartments are treated, too, since bed bugs can travel between walls.
 If you own your own home, contact a pest control company.